Academic Catalog

 St. Kate's sociology department offers course topics that are rich and diverse.
 Through classroom interaction and collaborative research, students understand systems of power and privilege, and disparities in existing institutional arrangements; critically analyze the role of race, class, gender and other differences that shape social meaning and structural patterns; and learn to lead change through personal action, social movements, community organizations, the law and public policy.

-St. Kate's sociology faculty members are excellent teachers who also have a broad range of expertise and research interests, including specialties in deviance/law and inequality, race and ethnicity, immigration, identity, and policy, and the politics of performance.
+St. Kate's sociology faculty members are excellent teachers who also have a broad range of expertise and research interests, including specialties in criminal legal systems and inequality, race and ethnicity, the social construction of gender an sexual orientation, and social movements and social change.

 SOCI 1000 Principles and Concepts of Sociology — 4 credits